 That’s a savings of about $120 for either ticket normally priced at over $300, and you can visit Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom all in one trip!

 All active or retired members of the military and their spouses are eligible for this deep discount.
 Military personnel can purchase up to six discounted tickets to share with family and friends.

-Disney also offers veterans and military personnel 30% to 40% off rooms at dozens of resorts, including the All-Star Music Resort, Animal Kingdom Lodge, Beach Club Resort, the Polynesian Village Resort and many others.
+Disney also offers veterans and military discounts on rooms at select Disney Resort hotels.
 Rooms and dates are limited, so it’s helpful to be flexible with your vacation plans to get the best deal.

-Disney also has a special military-only resort called Shades of Green, which offers rooms to military personnel for $89 to $113 per night.
-The resort also offers deals of up to 40% off throughout the year.
-Staying at Shades of Green can also help you get discounted tickets to Universal Orlando, SeaWorld, Busch Gardens and other attractions.
+Disney also has a special, military-only resort called Shades of Green, which offers rooms to military personnel for $115 per night for a standard room to $445 per night for a 2-bedroom suite that can sleep up to 10 people.
+The resort also offers deals up to 40% off throughout the year.
+Staying at Shades of Green can also help you get discounted tickets to Walt Disney World, Universal Orlando, SeaWorld, LEGOLAND, Busch Gardens and other central Florida attractions.

-Though many airlines and cruise companies offer military rates, they don’t advertise them online.
+Though many airlines and cruise companies offer military rates, most don’t advertise them online.
 It’s best to call and ask directly about their discounts.